-This project is a little blast from the past for all my new friends over at the Mid Century Modern and the Rebuild|Restore|Reproduce groups on Facebook.
+This project is a little blast from the past for all my new friends

-This piece is an interpretation of Piet Mondrian’s work that I made over four years ago in my garage woodshop in Albuquerque, NM.
-It has since traveled with us to St. Paul, MN and now hangs on the wall of our little loft here in Lone Tree, CO.
+I made over four years ago in my garage woodshop in Albuquerque, NM.
+It has since traveled with us to St. Paul, MN

 I wanted to make a piece that was interactive, so I cut four panels from some left over cabinet-grade plywood and installed three double sided cleats on each panel.
 (Stay tuned to see the cleats in action.)